 This game has some unique features, which definitely adds to the allure.
 D&D Online is one of the few games that allows players to toggle between third and first-person angles.
 It also has a unique leveling up system.
-Players don't raise their levels through combat, but through the completion of quests.
-Players are also discouraged from taking quests that are too far above or below their characters, which is a nice way to keep challenges available for players of all levels.
+Players don't raise their levels through combat but the completion of quests.
+Players are also discouraged from taking quests that are too far above or below their characters, which is a nice way to keep challenges available for all levels.

 Players get to enjoy a heavy dose of action MMO that is unlike anything other games available.

 - Game of Thrones: Winter Is Coming